jonstephens85/nerfstudio_guassians/README.md

 ### Generate a Guassian Splat

 Currently, this must be performed with command line.
+The export section of the viewer does not function correctly with gaussin splats.

 You can export the splat ply by running

 ```bash
 ns-export gassian-splat --load-config {outputs/.../config.yml} --export-dir {path/to/directory}
 ```

 Learn about the export options by running